+'''

 86 set g nHotasPinkyShiftMagnitude 512

+'''

 Of course you could specify any other value between 32 (Note: You'll need at least one unshifted layer anyway) and 511.
 But this doesn't make any sense as shifting outside the DX device limit is now possible.
+In addition 4.36 now supports 128 btn. devices.
+That raises the logical number to 2048 (16 devices 128 buttons).

 To sum it up:

-If have not more than 8 different input devices the default setting is ok.
-This should apply to most users.
-If you have more than that you don't necessarily have to do the math.
-Instead you can just set it to 512 and you are good to go.
+If have not more than 8 different input devices with max.
+32 buttons per device the default setting is ok.
+This should apply to most users in other cases you have to do the math and find a solution that is suitable for your needs.